Ashmit-A-Rawat/MapNavigationSystem/README.md

    git clone https://github.com/Ashmit-A-Rawat/MapNavigationSystem.git
 2. Open index.html in your browser.
 Optionally, use a live server extension in VS Code for better local development experience.

-###🧭 How to Use -------------
+## 🧭 How to Use
 1. Click “Generate Graph” to create a new map.
 2. Select start and destination cities.
 3. Choose an algorithm (Dijkstra or A*).
-C
 4. Click “Find Route” to compute and display the path.
 5. View stats and turn-by-turn directions.
 6. Click “Clear Route” to reset the simulation.

-###📐 Technical Highlights -----------------------
+## 📐 Technical Highlights
 - HTML5 <canvas> drawing with dynamic resizing
+- Object-oriented JS design:
+  - MapNavigationSystem class
-- Object-oriented JS design: • MapNavigationSystem class • PriorityQueue class for algorithmic efficiency
+  - PriorityQueue class for algorithmic efficiency
 - Bidirectional edge creation between nearby nodes
 - Euclidean distance calculations for realistic paths
 - Directional logic for instructions (bearing + turns)
 - Visual indicators: start, destination, route, and visited nodes